 As a premedical advisor for over 25 years and as a medical school admission consultant, I have read thousands of personal statements.
 I have read countless essays written by applicants and have helped them refine and focus their essay into a cogent, convincing piece of prose.
 I know what’s important to include in the personal statement and am an expert in helping applicants sharpen their message.

 The personal statement is a vital and central component of the medical school application.
 Think of the personal statement as an opportunity to tell your story and convince the medical schools that they need to meet you.
-The personal statement should be engaging and compelling, while being simple and straightforward enough that admissions committees can read them quickly.
-Admissions committees have thousands of other applications to read; do what you can to make yours shine!
+The personal statement should be engaging and compelling, while being simple and straightforward enough that admissions committee members can read them quickly.
+Admissions committees have thousands of applications to read; do what you can to make yours shine!

 There are five essential elements of an outstanding personal statement.
 Once you have a draft of your essay, review it to make sure you have included the following:

 - Motivation: Have you conveyed your motivation and reasons for wanting to be a physician clearly and logically?
 If not, tweak your draft.
 It should be abundantly clear to the reader why you’ve chosen this path.